 Babitsky says that most built-in coffee machines don’t use pods.
 That’s because most of them require coffee grounds or have a built-in grinder that will grind fresh beans every time you brew.
 But manufacturers do offer built-in machines that can use pods.

 How do I know if a built-in coffee machine is for me?

 Built-in coffee machines are a definite splurge, so be prepared to spend some serious hard earned cash.
 There are a few things to consider when choosing to buy a luxe machine, according to experts.
-First, ask yourself if you have the budget.
+First, ask yourself whether you have the budget.
 This machine is pricey, and then there's maintenance expenses.
 All of that doesn't even count the coffee beans, or the installation, if you choose a plumbed model.
 Second, and this is a big question, do you consume a lot of coffee?
 Is coffee kind of your daily thing?
-Third, are you in love with craft coffee drinks because a mug of Folgers just won't do?
+Third, are you in love with craft coffee drinks, because a mug of Folgers just won't do?
 And, last, but not least, do you have the extra space in your kitchen for another built-in kitchen appliance?
-If you answered "yes" to all of these, then, a built-in coffee machine might seem like a dream come true.
+If you answered yes to all of these, then, a built-in coffee machine might seem like a dream come true.

 Why Trust The Spruce?

 This article was written by Leah Rocketto, a freelance lifestyle writer and editor for The Spruce.
-To select the best built-in coffee machines, Leah sorted through dozens of reviews to zero in on the best coffee makers out there.
+To select the best built-in coffee machines, she sorted through dozens of reviews to zero in on the best coffee makers out there.
 She has written and edited for INSIDER, Romper, Bustle, WomansDay.com, and POPSUGAR.